 1. Teaching Institution University of Technology 2.
 University Department/Centre Laser & optoelectronics Engineering Dept. 3.
 Course title/code Infrared Technology / OPE 3306 4.
 Programme(s) to which it contributes Optoelectronics Engineering Branch 5.
 Modes of Attendance offered Actual classroom learning- interactive Full Hours 6.
-Semester/Year 1 st &2 nd Semester / 2017 7.
+Semester/Year 1 st &2 nd Semester / 2014 7.
 Number of hours tuition (total) 2 Hours / Week Total =60H 8.
 Date of production/revision of this specification 8/05/2017 9.
-Aims of the Course The overall goals of the course are to develop student J proficiency in: I. Gaining factual knowledge (terminology, classification 2.
-Learning fundamental principles, generalization or theories concerning the basic area of Infrared Technology .
+Aims of the Course · The overall goals of the course are to develop student proficiency in: I. Gaining factual knowledge (terminology, classifications, and methods) in the area of Infrared Technology 2.
+Learning fundamental principles, generalization or theories concerning the basic area of Infrared Technology 3.
 Learning to apply a background in physics and math and to improve engineering problem solving.
 4. Developing skill in communicating engineering solutions both orally and in writing

-- A- Knowledge and Understanding - A1.
-Enabling student to get the knowledge and understanding of the theoretical principles of Infrared Technology. - A2.
-Understanding of Ideological philosophy of Infrared Technology and their applications. - A3.
-Understanding the knowledge of Infrared Technology for different methods of solution in their applications. - A4.
-At the end of the year the student should be able demonstrate knowledge and understanding of the concepts, theory and application of Infrared Technology - B. Subject-specific skills - B1.An ability to analyze the Infrared Technology problems. - B2.
-An ability to identify, formulates, and solves Infrared Technology problems. - B3.
+10. Learning Outcomes, Teaching ,Learning and Assessment Methode

+A- Knowledge and Understanding

+A1.Enabling student to get the knowledge and understanding of the theoretical principles of

+Infrared Technology.

+A2.
+Understanding of Ideological philosophy of Infrared Technology and their applications.

+A3.
+Understanding the knowledge of Infrared Technology for different methods of solution

+in their applications.

+A4.
+At the end of the year the student should be able demonstrate knowledge and

+understanding of the concepts, theory and application of Infrared Technology

+B. Subject-specific skills

+B1.An ability to analyze the Infrared Technology problems.

+B2.
+An ability to identify, formulates, and solves Infrared Technology problems.

+B3.
 An ability to use the techniques, skills and modern engineering tools necessary for engineering practice.

+Teaching and Learning Methods

-- Include theoretical lectures and the Practical experiments. - The implementation of reports by student and monitoring by supervisors - -Power point literatures by Data show Reviews
+- Include theoretical lectures and the Practical experiments.

+- The implementation of reports by student and monitoring by supervisors

+-Power point literatures by Data show Reviews

+Assessment methods

-- -General or Central Examinations in scientific Dept.
+-General or Central Examinations in scientific Dept.

-- -Quizzes.

-- -Home works.
+-Quizzes. -Home works.

-- -Tutorials and discussions
+-Home works. -Tutorials and discussions

-- C. Thinking Skills
+C. Thinking Skills

-- C1.
+C1.
 Reports.

-- C2.Problem analysis depending on theoretical in formations.
+C2.Problem analysis depending on theoretical in formations.

-- C3.
+C3.
 Decisions making for solve problems.

-- C4.
+C4.
 Working together as groups.

+Teaching and Learning Methods

+-Literatures.

-- -Literatures. - -Using the blackboard as basic way for learning. - -Using Al Data- Show for presentation of material.
+-Using the blackboard as basic way for learning.

+-Using Al Data- Show for presentation of material.

+Assessment methods

+-First semester exam (15%).

+-Second semester exam (15%).

+-Home work and quizzes (10%).